-14 times Trump bragged about his intelligence - CNN Video
+15 times Trump bragged about his intelligence - CNN Video

 MUST WATCH

-Donald Trump says he has a very high IQ, and he talked about it almost constantly on the campaign trail.
+Donald Trump says he has a very high IQ, and he's told everyone about it a lot.

 Source: CNN